 This table reports regressions at the firm-year level to investigate the role of voluntary firm-level disclosure for the impact of mandatory ESG disclosure on stock liquidity.
 We use the following dependent variable: Illiquidity Factor{i,c,t+1} is an aggregate illiquidity factor constructed as the score of a single factor extracted from the three liquidity measures Bid-Ask Spread{i,c,t+1}, Price Impact{i,c,t+1}, and Zero Return{i,c,t+1}.
-We use the following key independent variables: i) No Guidance{i,c,t} equals one if a firm does not provide earnings guidance in a firm-year according to I/B/E/S, and zero if a firm provides guidance; ii) Mandatory ESG Disclosure{c,t} equals one starting from the first year in which a country introduced mandatory ESG disclosure, and zero otherwise; iii) Mandatory ESG Disclosure^{Gov. Inst.}{c,t} equals one starting from the first year in which a government institution in a country introduced mandatory ESG disclosure, and zero otherwise; iv) Mandatory ESG Disclosure^{Stock Exch.}{c,t} equals one starting from the first year in which a stock exchange in a country introduced mandatory ESG disclosure, v) Mandatory ESG Disclosure^{Comply}{c,t} equals one starting from the first year in which a country introduced mandatory ESG disclosure if the disclosure is on a full-compliance basis (not on a comply-or-explain basis), and zero otherwise; and vi) Mandatory ESG Disclosure ^{Comply-} or-Explain{c,t} equals one starting from the first year in which a country introduced mandatory ESG disclosure if the disclosure is on a full-compliance basis (not on a full-compliance basis), and zero otherwise.
+We use the following key independent variables: i) No Guidance{i,c,t} equals one if a firm does not provide earnings guidance in a firm-year according to I/B/E/S, and zero if a firm provides guidance; ii) Mandatory ESG Disclosure{c,t} equals one starting from the first year in which a country introduced mandatory ESG disclosure, and zero otherwise; iii) Mandatory ESG Disclosure^{Gov, Inst.}{c,t} equals one starting from the first year in which a government institution in a country introduced mandatory ESG disclosure, and zero otherwise; iv) Mandatory ESG Disclosure^{Stock Exch.}{c,t} equals one starting from the first year in which a country introduced mandatory ESG disclosure if the disclosure is on a full-compliance basis (not on a comply-or-explain basis), and zero otherwise; and vi) Mandatory ESG Disclosure ^{Comply-or-Explain}{c,t} equals one starting from the first year in which a country introduced mandatory ESG disclosure if the disclosure is on a comply-or-explain basis (not on a full-compliance basis), and zero otherwise.
 The sample consists of firm-year observations from 65 countries between 2002 and 2020.
 Data Appendix A defines all variables.
 Standard errors, reported in parentheses, are clustered at the firm level. , , and indicate statistical significance at 10%, 5%, and 1%, respectively.